anushaa005/Dockerised-Dashboard-For-Container-Management/README.md

 - **Anomaly detection** — Z-score based alerting that fires when a metric deviates more than 2 standard deviations from its rolling mean, rather than fixed thresholds
 - **Alert webhooks** — POST to Slack, Discord, or PagerDuty when a critical alert fires
 - **User authentication** — login page so the dashboard can be deployed on a server safely
-- **Docker Compose grouping** — group containers by their Compose project/service name
-- **Container restart button** — `docker restart containerName` with a confirmation prompt in the UI
-- **Log search** — full-text search across all container logs
-- **Custom alert rules** — UI to add your own threshold rules saved to a JSON file

 ---